-If you are interested in earning a vet tech degree, but can't travel to an on-site institution, then you needn't give up hope.
-Below you'll find a carefully assembled list of great schools offering onine vet tech programs.
+If you are interested in earning a vet tech degree, but can’t travel to an on-site institution, then you needn’t give up hope.
 With an online vet tech degree, you can further your education without having to significantly disrupt your normal schedule.
 For online students, a less specialized degree in business or science could also be a good segueway into a career in the animal care or veterinary industry.
-Below are some of the top online colleges in the United States.
+Vet techs assist veterinarians with everything from x-rays to soothing an animal and preparing it for a procedure.
+Veterinary technicians can obtain an associates or bachelor degree and must also obtain certification in order to work.

 What is a Veterinary Technician?

 Veterinary technicians work with veterinarians at an animal clinic or sanctuary environment.
 It is a fast growing industry that’s expected to rise 36% through 2018.
-Vet techs assist veterinarians with everything from x-rays to soothing an animal and preparing it for a procedure.
-Veterinary technicians can obtain an associates or bachelor degree and must also obtain certification in order to work.
 You will have to pass an exam that covers all of the basics of veterinary tech work such as animal nursing, surgery prep, laboratory procedures and pharmacology.
 This exam is called the Veterinary Technician National Exam (VTNE) and passing this exam is essential for working at any animal hospital or clinic.

 Internship hours are also a requirement to become a veterinary technician.
 The number of hours varies by state.
 Some veterinary tech programs are set up by the school.
 Veterinary tech is a popular online degree and in these cases, you may have to find your own animal hospital or clinic to intern with.
 It is important for you to find out whether the school will set up your clinicals because this gives you time to seek out a vet clinic willing to let you come in and shadow a tech on the job.
 Try to find a position where you will be exposed to all vet tech responsibilities include surgery prep and dental work.
 This allows you observe the daily duties of a vet tech.
 Here are some common degrees associated with becoming a veterinary technician: